ClickCease

 The Child Support Enforcement Administration implements several practices to obtain late child support obligations.
 The goal is to ensure that you comply with the child support order and for children to receive the financial support they need when they need it.

-If you are a non-custodial parent that fails to make on-time or full payments, the child support enforcement office will issue withholding orders that collect the back child support from various income sources.
+If you are a non-custodial parent who fails to make on-time or full payments, the child support enforcement office will issue withholding orders that collect the back child support from various income sources.
 There are multiple sources for a withholding order to collect child support, including but not limited to the following:

 • Withholding child support from wages or unemployment benefits: Under Maryland law, employers must withhold child support payments from non-custodial parents to ensure that child support is paid and paid on time.